Dorset-Council-UK/CSIDE/DEVELOPING.md

 You should now be able to test your connection and run migrations using Entity Framework commands.

 You can choose to use appSettings or Environment Variables to store your secrets if you prefer.
-Azure KeyVault is also available with a few configuration settings, and is recommended for production scenarios.
+Azure KeyVault is also available with a few configuration settings, and is recommended for production scenarios. appSettings is NOT recommended for storing secret information such as connection strings.

 ### Setting up authentication
 Currently this app only supports Microsoft Azure AD B2C authentication.
 Refer to the official documentation to set this up in your Azure instance.